github/docs/content/actions/learn-github-actions/creating-workflow-templates.md

 {% ifversion fpt or ghes > 3.3 or ghae-issue-4757 or ghec %}
 {% note %}

-**Note:** To avoid duplication among workflows you can call reusable workflows from within a workflow.
+**Note:** To avoid duplication among starter workflows you can call reusable workflows from within a workflow.
 This can help make your workflows easier to maintain.
 For more information, see "[Reusing workflows](/actions/learn-github-actions/reusing-workflows)."

 {% endnote %}
 {% endif %}

 This procedure demonstrates how to create a workflow and metadata file.
-The metadata file describes how these workflows will be presented to users when they are creating a new workflow.
+The metadata file describes how these starter workflows will be presented to users when they are creating a new workflow.

 1. If it doesn't already exist, create a new public repository named `.github` in your organization.
 2. Create a directory named `workflow-templates`.